Fall Leaf Clean-Up Tips

 Here are some tips to help keep our stormwater system clean and free-flowing:

-If you have any questions about floodplain requirements, flood insurance or stormwater issues, please contact Joseph Moore, the City’s Deputy Building Commissioner and Floodplain Manager, at jmoore@marylandheights.com or (314) 738-2243.
+If you have any questions about floodplain requirements, flood insurance or stormwater issues, to find out if you are within a floodplain or to request a site visit, please contact Directory of Community Development, Michael Zeek, at here or (314) 291-6550.